 Role: Fast Light Armoured Fire Support

 Design: Earlier this year the Raven hull design was reviewed in conjunction with the Rheinmetall Lance and Leonardo Hitfist 30P turrets; with these more compact units the hull could be reconfigured and some of the radical elements engineered out.
-This much more conventional reworked design has been named Raven-R. Apart from the obviously different turret, it has a forward engine bay beside the driver and a rear escape/resupply hatch, but otherwise shares the original Raven hull’s components, performance and vehicle role.
+This much more conventional reworked design has been named Raven-R. Apart from the obviously different turret, it has a forward engine bay besides the driver and a rear escape/resupply hatch, but otherwise shares the original Raven hull’s components, performance and vehicle role.

 What it loses is the unconventional crew protection advantage of the original Raven hull, but its entirely conventional layout would not raise any of the concerns voiced against the original design.
 While the vehicle could be constructed at the same weight as Raven it would be expected that extra blast protection measures would be demanded to offset the higher risk configuration.
 This would, of course, impact vehicle weight.

 While the use of a turret not fitted with CTA40 may prevent UK MOD from considering the vehicle, use of this hull with either Lockheed Martin UK turrets, Ajax or Warrior CSP, by current assessments is inappropriate due to the long forward overhang in front of the ring which pushes the turret axis far back down the hull.
-There would also seem to be significant width of turret to the right of the centreline in each of the Lockheed Martin designs which makes fitment to these narrow vehicles far from ideal.
+There would also seem to be significant width of the turret to the right of the centreline in each of the Lockheed Martin designs which make fitment to these narrow vehicles far from ideal.
 It is possible the information available in the public domain is misleading, or indeed has been misunderstood, but until further information is published it seems wise to look at narrower turrets such as Lance or Hitfist.

 AEC Family Values

-Every one of the above vehicles remains within C-130 gauge for air transport; every one fits within the UK’s most restrictive W6 rail gauge (for some of the taller vehicles that requires use of Warwell wagons but many could sit on typical flat container wagons).
+Every one of the above vehicles remains within C-130 gauge for air transport; everyone fits within the UK’s most restrictive W6 rail gauge (for some of the taller vehicles that require the use of Warwell wagons but many could sit on typical flat container wagons).
 The 4×4 scout Raðe, the utility Rǽs and each of the Rapier recce vehicles could be moved inside 20ft ISO containers with minimal preparation.
 These are designed to be easy to deploy in numbers to wherever they are needed.
 Tracked vehicle ground pressure is just 10% higher than CVR(T) at its initial 9t Gross Vehicle Weight, 60% of that of Warrior and 40% of Challenger 2.
-Tracked vehicle acceleration would leave most GTIs behind and wheeled vehicle acceleration matches typical family cars, this performance a result of ensuring enough torque to sustain speed on a 40⁰ climb gradient if ever wheels or track could keep traction.
+Tracked vehicle acceleration would leave most GTIs behind and wheeled vehicle acceleration matches typical family cars, this performance is a result of ensuring enough torque to sustain speed on a 40⁰ climb gradient if ever wheels or track could keep traction.
 High levels of redundancy within the driveline would offer resilience against damage or component failure.

-They are not the world’s most protected armour; they would undoubtedly need to be fitted with RPG protection (Tarian nets would be favourite) and would benefit from being fitted with ABBS VGAM blast protection system; they are not spacious; the turreted vehicles are not armed with MBT guns.
+They are not the world’s most protected armour; they would undoubtedly need to be fitted with RPG protection (Tarian nets would be favourite) and would benefit from being fitted with ABBS VGAM blast protection system; they are not spacious; the turreted vehicles are not armed with 120mm MBT guns.
 Being armoured they are not as light as soft-skinned vehicles and transport under CH-47 would be a challenge for most and impossible for the larger types, but then compromises must be made.